weegary/PythonBasic/ChpX_Numpy.md

 |```rand(d0,d1,...,dn)```|According to the dimensions, generate random floating numbers between 0 to 1.|
 |```randn(d0,d1,...,dn)```|According to the dimensions, generate random floating numbers based on normal distribution.|
 |```randint(min,max,[d0,d1,...,dn])```|According to the dimensions, generate random integer numbers between min and max (not included max).|

+## Frequent used functions

+To be continued...

+Trigonometric functions
+Matrix